frankstack/CQF/README.md

 **CQF - FINAL MARK: 83/100**

-To double check the final marks, please see the "Result Letter and Certificate" folder in the repository.
+To double check these final marks, please see the "Result Letter and Certificate" folder in the repository.
 (Moreover, official listing as a CQF holder can be verified at: https://www.cqf.com/why-cqf/global-alumni/alumni-listing/y?page=1)